Clinitest tablets poisoning

 - Throat swelling (causes breathing trouble)

-This type of poisoning requires immediate medical help.
+This type of poisoning requires medical help right away.

 If the chemical is on the skin or in the eyes, flush with lots of water for at least 15 minutes.

-If the chemical was swallowed, immediately give the person water or orange juice.
-Do NOT give water if the patient is vomiting or has a decreased level of alertness.
+If the chemical was swallowed, give the person water or orange juice right away.
+DO NOT give anything to drink if the person is vomiting or has a decreased level of alertness.

 Before Calling Emergency